addddddy/engr3/README.md

 ### Evidence
 ![Part Studio 2](https://github.com/addddddy/engr3/assets/143544940/9283a92c-2449-4f5d-80e4-a2f81e3e6a79)
 ### Reflection
-This assignment was very quick, but humbled me when I forgot to submit my results to the app, and came in the next day to have to attempt to find a way to copy the entire part into a new part studio, which I never figured how to do.
+This assignment was very quick and easy but humbled me when I forgot to submit my results to the app and came in the next day to have to attempt to find a way to copy the entire part into a new part studio, which I never figured how to do.
 I ended up redoing the entire thing.
 ---
 ## Multiple_Part_Practice
 ### Description & Code Snippets